ChaytonHamric/GameReviewNoSQLProject/Setup.md

 ## Execution

 After running `npm i` and changing the IP address to `localhost` you should now be able to run project.
-It is quite simple to run, type the following command:
+It is quite simple, to run type the following command:

 ```
 npm start